habitat-sh/on-prem-builder/docs-chef-io/content/habitat/on_prem_builder/packages/update_packages.md

 ## Enable native package support

 Native packages are specialized Habitat packages that contain platform-specific binaries or libraries that cannot be easily rebuilt from source in the Habitat studio environment.
+They provide essential system-level components and low-level dependencies that other Habitat packages rely on.
+Examples include:
+- Core system libraries
+- Compilers
-These packages provide essential system-level components and low-level dependencies that other Habitat packages rely on.
-Examples include core system libraries, compilers, and other foundational tools that need to maintain their original binary format for compatibility and performance reasons.
+- Other foundational tools that need to maintain their original binary format for compatibility and performance reasons.

 Some new low level `core` origin packages include `native` packages.
 To host these packages, you need to configure Habitat On-Prem Builder to allow native package support.